troubleshooting

 • Problem One - Murphy is moving the mouse on her desktop computer and nothing happens.
 The keyboard is working, but not the mouse.
 List all of the possibilities in flowchart form on how she would troubleshoot the problem.

 • Problem Three - Murphy tries to use the family computer.
-She pushes the power button on the computer, hears the fan turn on, and sees the indicator lights… but there is nothing on the LCD monitor.
+On the computer, she pushes the power button. hears the fan turn on and sees the indicator lights, but there is nothing on the LCD monitor.
 List the possibilities of what is wrong in flowchart form, and describe the steps you would take to eliminate the problem.

 MITECS Michigan Integrated Technology Competencies for Students, and